JHMuir/LoL_Gold_Efficiency_Calculator/README.md

 # LoL_Gold_Efficiency_Calculator
-A short python script to find how gold efficient an item is League of Legends.
+A short python script to find how gold efficient an item is in League of Legends.

 It's probably slow and user-unfriendly but it's just something quick I whipped up in a morning :).